-Dropbox has launched a password manager as well as a “vault” within your files for storing documents like birth certificates.
-But both are only beta tests at this point.
+(Pocket-lint) - Dropbox has launched a password manager, a computer backup feature, and a “vault” for storing files and documents like birth certificates.
 Here's everything you need to know about these new features, including when you can get started with trying them.

 What's new with Dropbox?